davepinch/pinchy.cc/collections/_about/tremendous-artist.md

 ---
 title: "Tremendous Artist"
+date: 2023-09-21
-hashtag: "tremendous-artist"
+hashtag: tremendous-artist
+type: hashtag
 tags:
   - Lofty Thoughts
-  - Special Tag
   - Tremendous Artist
 ---

-The [Tremendous Artist](/tremendous-artist) tag means you must say
+The [Tremendous Artist](/tremendous-artist/) tag means you must say
 > "You are a tremendous artist"

 with a posh accent.